OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 You have successfully attached to the process!
 The only problem is that you're already too late to debug the JNI function `StringFromJNI`; it only runs once, at startup.
 You can solve this problem by activating the "Wait for Debugger" option.
 Go to **Developer Options** -> **Select debug app** and pick HelloWorldJNI, then activate the **Wait for debugger** switch.
 Then terminate and re-launch the app.
 It should be suspended automatically.

 Our objective is to set a breakpoint at the first instruction of the native function `Java_sg_vantagepoint_helloworldjni_MainActivity_stringFromJNI` before resuming the app.
 Unfortunately, this isn't possible at this point in the execution because `libnative-lib.so` isn't yet mapped into process memory—it is loaded dynamically during run time.
-To get this working, you'll first use JDB to gently change the process into the desired state.
+To get this working, you'll first use jdb to gently change the process into the desired state.

-First, resume execution of the Java VM by attaching JDB.
-You don't want the process to resume immediately though, so pipe the `suspend` command into JDB:
+First, resume execution of the Java VM by attaching jdb.
+You don't want the process to resume immediately though, so pipe the `suspend` command into jdb:

 ```shell
 $ adb jdwp